 - What patient shares do key therapies and brands garner by line of therapy in newly diagnosed PAH patients?
 What are the quarterly trends in prescribing among recently treated and newly diagnosed PAH patients?

 - What percentage of PAH patients receive drug therapy within two years of diagnosis and how quickly?
 What percentage of patients progress to later lines of therapy within two years of diagnosis?

-- What are the product-level compliance and persistency rates among drug-treated PAH patients?
+- What are the product-level compliance and persistency rates among drug-treated patients?

 - Detailed, Expanded Analysis: Treatment Algorithms: Claims Data Analysis - Pulmonary Arterial Hypertension (US)

-- Treatment Algorithm | Pulmonary Arterial Hypertension | US | January 2019
+- Treatment Algorithms: Claims Data Analysis | Pulmonary Arterial Hypertension | US | April 2020

 Author(s): David Rees, Ph.D